top of page

 About Marie-Amélie Chéreau

-Marie-Amélie Chéreau is a French contemporary artist and author, known for her luminous and spiritual oil paintings, created through the combined use of palette knife and brush.
-Her work is rooted in lyrical symbolism— a fusion of spotaneous gestural abstraction and spiritual symbolism, where movement flows freely yet is interwoven with an intentional language of signs, colours, and textures that carry meaning beyond the visible.
+Marie-Amélie Chéreau is a French contemporary artist whose luminous oil paintings are built through the combined use of palette knife and brush.
+Her work is rooted in lyrical symbolism — a language where gestural abstraction intertwines with signs, colours, and textures that reach beyond the visible.

-Her paintings have been exhibited in Paris, Munich, Geneva, Miami, and Chicago, and are held in private collections worldwide.
+Her work has been exhibited in Paris, Munich, Geneva, Miami, and Chicago, and is held in private collections worldwide.

 The Speaker